v-erma99/Vrinda_store_data_analysis_exel_project/README.md

 Final Conclusion to improve Vrinda store sales:

-Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart
+Target women customers of the age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart